Functions and Arrow Functions in TypeScript

 - Use traditional functions when needing dynamic

-. - Use arrow functions for brevity and when using observables, callbacks, or functional programming patterns.
+this. - Use arrow functions for brevity and when using observables, callbacks, or functional programming patterns.

 - You can add types to parameters and return values for safety and clarity.